 Add lemon.
 Vitamin C makes the healthy compounds in green tea easier to absorb.
 Dairy, on the other hand, makes it harder to absorb the catechins.

 Levels of the healthful compounds in green tea can vary.
-Rule of thumb: Pricier teas usually have more, and canned green-tea drinks have less.
+Pricier teas usually have more, and canned green-tea drinks generally have less.

-Aim for at least four cups a day, two with caffeine and two without.
+Aim for at least 4 cups a day, 2 with caffeine and two without.
 Even more than that seems to have little health downside, other than the possible effects of caffeine, Ochner says.
 "There could not be a more simple way to improve your health," he says.

 American Heart Association: "Green Tea, Coffee, May Help Lower Stroke Risk."

 Bhardwaj, P. Chinese Journal of Natural Medicines, July 2013.

 Borgwardt, S. European Journal of Clinical Nutrition, November 2012.